 Actualize co-hosts Rob Pintwala and Kim Foster Yardley introduce themselves and discuss their intentions for the podcast.
+Kim Foster Yardley is a Clinical Psychologist and mental performance coach and owner of The Mental Game Clinic.

 Originally published April 2023